nginxinc/kubernetes-ingress/docs/content/installation/installation-with-manifests.md

    $ kubectl apply -f common/crds/appprotect.f5.com_appolicies.yaml
    $ kubectl apply -f common/crds/appprotect.f5.com_apusersigs.yaml
    ```
-> **Note** This step can be skipped if you are using App Protect WAF module with policy bundles.

 4. If you would like to use the App Protect DoS module, create the following additional resources: